ranja-sarkar/networks-graphs/README.md

 https://mathworld.wolfram.com/DijkstrasAlgorithm.html

-For many decades, Dijkstra's algorithm has been the undisputed champion for finding the shortest path in graphs.
-However, the first major breakthrough for the directed Single-Source Shortest Path (SSSP) problem on real-weighted graphs, breaking the long-standing "sorting barrier" that made Dijkstra's algorithm seem optimal came.
+&&For many decades, Dijkstra's algorithm has been the undisputed champion for finding the shortest path in graphs.
+However, the first major breakthrough for the directed Single-Source Shortest Path (SSSP) problem on real-weighted graphs, breaking the long-standing "sorting barrier" that made Dijkstra's algorithm seem optimal arrived in 2025.**

 Paper: https://arxiv.org/pdf/2504.17033